 Others claim that a clean and conditioned coat is easier to handle, reasoning that the hair will be softer, come apart more readily and be less likely to suffer damage from the abrasive effect of dirt in the hair.
 Experimentation may be the only way for you to decide the proper course of action.

 - Section the dog's hair to make it easier to locate the mats.
 Don't forget to inspect its paws, as this is a common hiding place for mats and a very sensitive area for your dog.
-Also, check under the "armpits" and along the inside of the legs.
+Also, check behind the ears, under the "armpits" and along the inside of the legs.

 - Pretreat the mats with detangling/de-matting spray and let it sit for about 20 minutes or so, to really penetrate the hair and begin the softening process.

 - After this has soaked in, use your fingers to work with the matted hair from the outside in, gently easing it apart a little bit at a time.
 Never pull or stretch the hair.
 At some point you'll be able to use the comb or slicker brush, again starting from the outside and working your way in, to finish brushing out the mat.
 When working on the mat, it helps to hold the base of the mat with one hand while working on the end of the mat with your other hand or brush.
 This helps prevent painful pulling on the skin.

 - When you're working on the armpits, it's much easier to use a triangular-shaped slicker brush.
 Just be careful not to over brush or be too forceful when brushing in this spot.